derkiner/Iyzico_Practicum_Frontend-Projects/Week_2/Assignment1_JavaScript/README.md

 <hr>

 NOTES:
-- The design and color choice are all original and products of imagination.
+- The design and color choice are all original and the products of imagination.
 No boilerplate codes are used.
-- As the project leaves room for flexibility, I preferred to utilise a button to show the full date.
 - Hover over the clock from different angles to be able to change the color of the clock.
 Linear gradients can create magnificent shades.
 - There are a lot of CSS tricks and animations within this specific project.
 A well-known CSS expert from the States enabled me to conquer animations and I used some of them in this project.
 If you want to explore more about the related techniques, here is the webpage of that valuable developer: https://www.joshwcomeau.com/tutorials/animation/
+- As the project leaves room for flexibility, I preferred to utilise a button to showcase the full date.
-- For the live version, visit my CodePen account => https://codepen.io/Digital_Nomad/full/jOYBZWW
+- For the live version of the project, simply visit my CodePen account => https://codepen.io/Digital_Nomad/full/jOYBZWW

 <hr>